 - Raw materials: cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
-Cost is determined on first in, first out basis. - Finished goods and work in progress: cost includes cost of direct materials and labour and a propertion of manufacturing overheads based on the normal operating capacity, but excluding borrowing costs.
+Cost is determined on first in, first out basis. - Finished goods and work in progress: cost includes cost of direct materials and labour and a proportion of manufacturing overheads based on the normal operating capacity, but excluding borrowing costs.
+Cost is determined on first in, first out basis. - Traded goods: cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
 Cost is determined on first in, first out basis.